Parhae: War with the Tang dynasty

 Muye paid his brother no heed and used his reluctance as pretext to remove Munye from command.
 Munye fled to the Tang dynasty.
-A Parhae envoy arrived at the Tang court in 732 requesting the execution of Munye.
+A Parhae envoy arrived at the Tang court in 732 to request the execution of Munye.
 In response, the Tang secretly sent Munye to Central Asia while informing Muye that his brother had been banished to South China.
 The reality of events, however, leaked out, enraging Muye.
 A Parhae naval force led by Chang Munhyu (Zhang Wenxiu) attacked Dengzhou on the north shore of the Shandong Peninsula and killed its prefect.
-Additionally, Dengzhou was the center of maritime trade routes in East Asia, and was the locale where both Silla and Parhae envoys stayed when coming to pay tribute to the Tang Emperor.
+Dengzhou was the center of maritime trade routes in East Asia and the site where both Silla and Parhae envoys stayed when coming to pay tribute to the Tang Emperor.
 As a result, Parhae's attack on Dengzhou was not merely motivated by geopolitical retaliation against the Tang but also out a of a desire to assert its newfound maritime prowess as well as prevent the Heishui Mohe from establishing trade relations with the Tang, which would have weakened Parhae's dominace of the northern trade routes.
 Parhae's successful attack on Dengzhou also demonstrates a surprising maritime prowess for a thirty-year old state, which had military naval vessels that could cross the sea as well as merchant vessels that could carry out trade activities.

 In response to the attacks, the Tang ordered Kim Chungsin, the nephew of Seongdeok of Silla and courtier in the Tang court, to return to Silla and organize an attack on Parhae.
 Chungsin excused himself from the request by asking to remain in China as the emperor's bodyguard.
-In his place, the Tang sent Kim Saran, a low ranking Sillan diplomat, and a Tang eunuch.
+In his place, the Tang sent Kim Saran, a low ranking diplomat from Silla, and a Tang eunuch.
 Munye was also recalled to recruit soldiers in Youzhou.
 In the meantime, Parhae struck again, sacking the town of Mt.
 Matou (northwest of modern Shanhaiguan), and killing 10,000 Tang soldiers.
 The Parhae force raided and pillaged along the Liao River and the coast of the Liaodong Peninsula.
-In 733, Tang and Sillan forces attempted a joint attack on Parhae but were accosted by a blizzard that blocked all roads and killed half of the 100,000 Tang-Silla army, forcing them to abort the invasion.
+In 733, Tang and Silla's forces attempted a joint attack on Parhae but were accosted by a blizzard that blocked all roads and killed half of the 100,000 Tang-Silla army, forcing them to abort the invasion.
 Muye continued to try to kill his brother.
 He sent an agent to Luoyang to plot the assassination of his brother.
 Munye was attacked in broad daylight near the Tianjin Bridge outside the imperial palace but escaped unharmed.